asrar-codes/backend-e-commerce/Readme.md

 ## Cloud Integration:

-- For scalability and reliability, consider integrating with a cloud service (e.g., Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure).
+- For scalability and reliability, consider integrating with a cloud service ( Amazon Web Services )
 - Host your application, database, and static files (product images) in the cloud.
-- Use cloud storage services for file uploads (e.g., Amazon S3 or Google Cloud Storage).
+- Use cloud storage services for file uploads (Amazon S3)

 ## **Testing and Deployment:**

 - Test your authentication flow thoroughly (registration, login, role-based access).
-- Deploy your application using Docker containers for consistency across environments.
 - Set up continuous integration and deployment (CI/CD) pipelines.
 - Remember to handle edge cases (e.g., what happens when a product goes out of stock) and provide clear error messages to users.
 Good luck 🛒🌟

 # **_overview_**

-#### Text data will be saved on mongodb and product images or videos will be stored on cloudinary or aws or azure,
+#### Text data will be saved on mongodb and product images or videos will be stored on mongodb

 ====================

-## The whole application will be hosted on aws or azure